bburns/Arda/README.md

 - Make colored elevation maps with hillshading
 - Make name placement and size similar to Tolkien's maps
-- Make detailed maps to correspond to parts of books
 - Use as detailed maps for Adventures in Middle Earth (D&D 5e) games